 I always had this mental image of Nice baking in sunshine, its squares filled with painters and the terraces full of local Provençal delicacies… When landing at Nice airport in February, on my way to check out some of the prettiest villages in Liguria, I figured that reality would be rather different…

 But you know what?
 It actually wasn’t!
 The timid winter sun made for pleasant strolling around the old town and with fewer people about, it turned out to be a perfect time to visit the city!

-Join me as I discover some of the best things to do on a city break to Nice!
+Join me as I discover some of the best things to do when spending a weekend in Nice!

 If browsing around flea markets, searching for that perfect little vintage gift, is your thing, then make sure to pay a visit to Cours Saleya on a Monday.
 On that day the square in the heart of the old town is taken over by old furniture, jewellery, books and all sorts of trinkets.

 But don’t despair if you’re not in Nice on a Monday.
 Any other day of the week the same square gets transformed into a flower market on one side and a fruit and vegetable market on the other.
 The perfect spot to assemble a picnic!